SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 Looking at Figures 2 H &amp; J from their paper underscores the good news.
 These are dose-response curves, each showing the neutralization of the wild-type and mutant viruses.
-The agents used were either sera from recovered patients, or artificial antibodies made to fight the wild-type.  (__NB__: In Figure H (top), the sera are being _diluted_ as you move to the right on the horizontal axis.
+The agents used were either sera from recovered patients, or artificial antibodies made to fight the wild-type.

+(__NB__: In Figure 2 H (top), the sera are being _diluted_ as you move to the right on the horizontal axis.
 So antibody concentrations increase _to the left_.
-In Figure J (bottom), the concentration of therapeutic antibodies increase _to the right_ on the horizontal axis.
-So the curves actually are more or less similar in Figures H &amp; J.  No, I dunno why they did that; it seems worthy of at least a [Boston _Car Talk_ "dope-slap"](https://www.bostonglobe.com/ideas/2015/04/25/car-talk-lives-dictionary/6Ah5sXEGHIbGmR9FDkj5nK/story.html) from the referees.
-But then, I'm a grumpy old retired scientist who apparently entertains dope-slap fantasies.)
+In Figure 2 J (bottom), the concentration of therapeutic antibodies increase _to the right_ on the horizontal axis.
+So the curves actually are more or less similar in Figures 2 H &amp; J.
+No, I dunno why they did that; it seems at least worthy of a [Boston _Car Talk_ "dope-slap"](https://www.bostonglobe.com/ideas/2015/04/25/car-talk-lives-dictionary/6Ah5sXEGHIbGmR9FDkj5nK/story.html) from the journal's referees.
+But then, I'm a grumpy old retired scientist who apparently entertains dope-slap fantasies.
+So there's that much in their defense.)

-Without getting out in the weeds of detail on what these curves mean (though that's a pleasant passtime in itself!), basically it shows in each plot that the pair of curves for the wild-type and the mutant virus are more or less comparable.  _If an antibody works against the wild-type virus, it also works against the mutant type virus._
+Without getting out in the weeds of detail on what these curves mean (though that's a pleasant passtime in itself!), basically it shows in each plot that the pair of curves for the wild-type and the mutant virus are more or less comparable.  _If an antibody works against the wild-type virus, it also works against the mutant type virus about as well._

 ## Is it in the US yet?